Home/Blog/Well-Being/Health Benefits/Eucalyptus Oil (Nilgiri Tel): Uses & Benefits

 Is eucalyptus oil safe to inhale?

-Can I apply eucalyptus oil directly on skin?
+Can I apply eucalyptus oil directly to my skin?

 While eucalyptus oil can be applied topically to the skin, it should always be diluted with a carrier oil to prevent skin irritation or allergic reactions.
 Direct application of undiluted eucalyptus oil can cause skin sensitivity and irritation.